vtexdocs/help-center-content/docs/announcements/en/this-new-api-helps-marketplaces-avoid-losing-sales.md

 author: authors_24
 slug: this-new-api-helps-marketplaces-avoid-losing-sales
 legacySlug: this-new-api-helps-marketplaces-avoid-losing-sales
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The Change Seller API gives more autonomy for marketplaces to manage their sales.
+announcementSynopsisEN: 'The Change Seller API gives more autonomy for marketplaces to manage their sales.'
 ---

 A new API, which gives more autonomy to marketplaces using VTEX, is already in stable.
 It's the Change Seller API, and it brings a new status to the order workflow, called __Window to change Seller__.